asg-suraj/InfoScanner/README.md

 3. Snitch
 4. Auto Scanning to SSL Vulnerability.(a2sv)
 How to install the required tools-
-1. Run  “./install.sh” in terminal of kali Linux
-Or we can manually install the above tools with the help of following websites
+1. Run  “./install.sh”  (without inverted commas) in terminal of kali Linux Or we can manually install the above tools with the help of following websites
 1.	https://github.com/hahwul/a2sv
 2.	https://github.com/Smaash/snitch